 Your CSA advising dean is also a terrific source of referrals and advice.
 He or she can help you review your study habits, create a plan, and refer you to the most appropriate resources.
-Click here to make an appointment with your Advising Dean.
+Make an appointment with your advising dean.

 Academic Success Programs (ASP) and Counseling and Psychological Services (CPS) both run skill-building seminars during the semester to address common issues such as time management, note-taking, preparing for final exams, and procrastination.
 See the Calendar of Events page for additional information on upcoming seminars.

 The Writing Center provides writing support to the entire Columbia community, from first-year undergraduates to faculty.
 In one-on-one consultations and workshops, writing consultants offer feedback and strategies to help you improve at every stage of your writing, from brainstorming to final drafts.
 Make an appointment!

 Help Rooms are sponsored by the academic departments and are staffed by graduate students.
 They are open at various times for students to drop by and ask questions about homework and material.
 There are currently Help Rooms for Math, Frontiers of Science (through CourseWorks), Physics, Statistics, and Chemistry.

 There is also a variety of tutors available.
 The CSA Tutoring Service offers a free pair tutoring service in mostly introductory subjects.
 If you are interested in receiving tutoring for any of the courses offered by this program, please make an appointment with your Advising Dean, who can request a tutor on your behalf.
 There are also departments that publish lists of tutors you can privately hire.
 See the Help Rooms and Private Tutors page for more information.